Efo Riro: A Yoruba Delicacy

-The more the variety of meats and fish you can add to Efo Riro, the better so feel free to add: snails and other offals, kanda etc.
+The more the variety of meats and fish you can add to Efo Riro, the better so feel free to add: snails and other offals, ponmo (cow skin) etc.

 Before you cook Efo Riro

-Prepare other ingredients: pound/blitz the pepper, cut the onions and grind the crayfish.
+- Prepare other ingredients: pound/blitz the pepper, dice the onions and grind the crayfish.

-When the shaki is almost done, add beef, stock cubes and onions and cook till all the meat and fish are well done.
+- When the shaki is almost done, add beef, stock cubes and some of the onions and cook till all the meat and fish are well done.
+Set these aside.